Will meet PM, raise issues of Tripura violence and BSF's jurisdiction extension: Mamata | Politics

 - India

-Banerjee also said she may not join the dharna being staged by TMC MPs in protest against the ''attack on party workers'' in Tripura and arrest of youth leader Saayoni Ghosh, but will surely express solidarity with them.
+Banerjee also said she may not join the dharna being staged by TMC MPs in the national capital to protest against ''attack on party workers'' in Tripura and arrest of youth leader Saayoni Ghosh, but will surely express solidarity with them.

+The TMC supremo's comment drew a sharp retort from the BJP which urged her to stop post-poll violence in West Bengal.

 ''During my visit to Delhi, I will be meeting the prime minister.
 Apart from various state-related matters, I will be raising issues concerning the enhancement of BSF jurisdiction as well as Tripura violence,'' she told reporters before leaving for Delhi.

+However, the MPs later met Shah and apprised him of the alleged attacks on party workers in Tripura.

-''My MPs have sought an appointment with the honorable home minister.
-He (Shah) may belong to the BJP, but he is holding the chair of the home minister.
-My MPs have been sitting in front of his office since morning, but no courtesy was shown to them.
-No one talked to them, gave them an appointment,'' she contended.
-Describing the situation in Tripura under the Biplab Deb-led BJP government as ''atrocious'', Banerjee wondered why the human rights commission was ''not taking a note of the ongoing use of brute force'' in the northeastern state.
+Describing the situation in Tripura under the Biplab Deb-led BJP government as ''atrocious'', Banerjee wondered why the human rights commission was ''not taking a note of the ongoing use of brute force'' in the Northeastern state.

 ''They (BJP govt in Tripura) are not even providing basic treatment to the injured.
-Where have the Human Rights Commission and Left-Wing rights organizations gone?'' she questioned.
+Where have the Human Rights Commission and Left Wing rights organisations gone?'' she questioned.

 Referring to a Supreme Court directive to civic poll-bound Tripura, the TMC boss said the order was being violated by the Biplab Deb government, and actions must be taken accordingly.